RensHijdra/ESP32_ppm/README.md

 **newFrame()**
 returns a *long unsigned int*  time stamp (in us) of the last received frame (value of micros() ) and reset the value to 0.
 Return 0 if the application already queries **newFrame()** for the same frame.
 This function can be used to synchronize the application if need be.
+See example.

 ### Analyzing PPM Encoded Signals